The European disaster response team coordinates local stakeholders and advocates the inclusion of animals in disaster preparedness and response plans.

 In 2021, we issued a grant to Tierrettung Essen in Germany to purchase a quad, so they could rescue animals from difficult terrain and in remote areas during the floods in Limburg.
 We also provided Italian organization LAV with a grant to purchase veterinary medicine and other goods to rescue animals during flooding in Sicily following a hurricane.
 LAV was able to treat 1,680 dogs and 216 cats against intestinal, pulmonary and cardiac parasitic diseases.

-From the start of the war in Ukraine in February 2022, IFAW supported partners in Ukraine and neighboring countries Poland, Romania and Moldova.
-Our team of IFAW-trained responders and veterinarians also deployed to Poland to manage the only animal care tent at the Medyka border crossing with Ukraine, and to support Polish veterinary authorities at the Przemyśl train station.
-In the first 100 days of the war, we disbursed over USD $1M to support animal rescue and relief efforts, and directly helped more than 42,000 animals, most of which were cats and dogs, but also wild animals like bears, bats and tigers.
+Since the start of the war in Ukraine in February 2022, IFAW has been supporting partners in Ukraine and neighbouring European countries.
+Between March and May, our team of IFAW-trained responders and veterinarians deployed to Poland to manage the only animal care tent at the Medyka border crossing with Ukraine, and to support Polish veterinary authorities at the Przemyśl train station.
+In the first six months of the war, we disbursed over USD $1M to support animal rescue and relief efforts, and directly helped more than 75,000 animals, most of which were cats and dogs, but also horses and wild animals like bears, bats and tigers.
+In August, we also started a free vaccination, chipping and sterilization program in key cities in Ukraine.
 Our Ukraine crisis response is a multi-year commitment and we continue to provide critical aid—veterinary care, animal food, emergency funds, pet supplies—where it is needed most.